Sam-Kirkham/Final-Blog/aboutme.md

     - Lead groups of 14 - 18 youth in summer camp activities
     - Teach short lessons to small groups

+- **Projects**
+    - Amazon Acess
+        - I am currently working on different models to see how accurately I can predict who gets access in Amazon's system
+    - NBA 2024 Draft Picks
+        - I did some initial EDA and modeling to notice any trends in player stats that would help predict which players would be drafted

 #### Skills
 - **Coding Languages**
     -  R